2016+ Civic OE Intercooler System Breakdown

 The OE Hot Pipe Section is fairly basic and relatively short which is a good thing.
 This is where the benefits of the OE design stops.
 The rubber hose consists of 1-ply of reinforcement braiding which will support stock boost levels of 16-19psi but at increased boost pressures common with a tuner the OE hose will start to expand.
 This causes boost lag and poor response.
 However, this is nothing compared to the major performance issue of the OE Hot Pipe; It’s so SMALL!
 The inner diameter of the pipe is 1.57 inches and will be a major restriction on power with increased boost pressure and especially with an upgraded turbo kit.

 Continuing along the air path through the FMIC System we next encounter the OE Intercooler. it consists of three major parts; the Inlet End-tank, Core, and Outlet End-tank.
 Each end-tank is an injection molded plastic that is attached to the core with a stamped metal banding.
-On the various trim levels of the Honda Civic each end-tank is a different design due to the packaging and routing of the FMIC System in the vehicle.
+On the Honda Civic, each endtank is a very different design due to the packaging and routing of the FMIC System in the vehicle.

 Matching the Hot Pipe, the Intercooler inlet is a meager 1.65 inches with the intercooler outlet reducing down to 1.57 inches.
 The biggest restriction with the OE Intercooler is the core itself due to its size: 4.37in tall x 28.0in width x 2.50in thick.
 The small size/volume of the core causes two major issues that affect power; Pressure drop across the core and thermal efficiency.